 The riding standard for all levels of Pony Club at Kingston Riding Centre is Walk/Trot/Canter.
 Any new members will need to complete the 8 week Kingston Riding Centre Helpers Course and demonstrate that they are confident to ride in a group lesson environment before going onto the waiting list.
 Our Pony Club instructors will also assess any prospective Member before they join.

 Over the past few years demand has grown and we now have four Pony Club groups with the possibility of needing to start a another novice group.
-We have an Advanced and Intermediate club starting at 14:00 hours and a Novice club starting at 15:30 on Sundays and a mixed Advanced/Intermediate starting at 17:30 on Fridays.
+We have an Advanced and Intermediate club starting at 14:00 hours and a Novice club starting at 15:30 on Sundays and a mixed Advanced/Intermediate group on Saturday afternoons at 3:00.

 Membership of the Pony Club is also required and further details can be found on http://www.pcuk.org/